Nestor and Double Nestor --

 An interesting version of Nestor is to add jokers to the

 deck.
-These as usual can be matched with any card (though
+An available joker can be matched with any card (though

 the second joker must then be matched with a card of the same rank as